vcb-s/VCB-S_Publishing/VCBS_Publishing.md

 `Name` | format: `[GRP] ENG / JPN DEP RES ENC TYP [TAG]`
 --: | :--
-`GRP` | same as what is in torrent name, but use **English** names for collaboration groups `ENG` | fill as it is, refer to the original title and common usage when marking the season, use markers like `S3` and `Ⅲ` `JPN` | fill as it is, omit if English name is too long `DEP` | `10-bit`, `8-bit` ...
+`GRP` | same as what is in torrent name, but use **English** names for collaboration groups `ENG` | fill as it is, refer to BANGUMI.MOE for naming standards `JPN` | fill as it is, omit if English name is too long `DEP` | `10-bit`, `8-bit` ...
 `RES` | `1080p`, `720p` ...